Newly Diagnosed Families Weekend

 What happens?

 Our NDFW is a very informal event.
-Some sessions involve talks and presentations, giving everyone the chance to ask questions and find out what they need to know.
+Some sessions involve talks and presentations, allowing everyone to ask questions and find out what they need to know.
 Other sessions are more practical, such as demonstrating how to give an injection or how to support a needle-phobic child.

-There are also break-out sessions allowing parents to talk together or to ask professionals about a specific issue.
-The Society’s Youth Ambassadors attend to give an insight into how to live life to the full with a bleeding disorder.
+Breakout sessions also allow parents to talk together or ask professionals about a specific issue.
+The Society’s Young Ambassadors attend to give an insight into how to live life to the full with a bleeding disorder.

 Laidback atmosphere and bitesize information, although if you wanted to dive deeper into concepts the opportunity was there.